Submarine: Pressure hull

 The deepest deep-submergence vehicle (DSV) to date is Trieste.
 On 5 October 1959, Trieste departed San Diego for Guam aboard the freighter Santa Maria to participate in Project Nekton, a series of very deep dives in the Mariana Trench.
 On 23 January 1960, Trieste reached the ocean floor in the Challenger Deep (the deepest southern part of the Mariana Trench), carrying Jacques Piccard (son of Auguste) and Lieutenant Don Walsh, USN.
 This was the first time a vessel, crewed or uncrewed, had reached the deepest point in the Earth's oceans.
 The onboard systems indicated a depth of 11521 m, although this was later revised to 10916 m and more accurate measurements made in 1995 have found the Challenger Deep slightly shallower, at 10911 m.

 Building a pressure hull is difficult, as it must withstand pressures at its required diving depth.
 When the hull is perfectly round in cross-section, the pressure is evenly distributed, and causes only hull compression.
-If the shape is not perfect, the hull deflects more in some places and buckling instabity is the usual failure mode.
+If the shape is not perfect, the hull deflects more in some places and buckling instability is the usual failure mode.
 Inevitable minor deviations are resisted by stiffener rings, but even a one-inch (25 mm) deviation from roundness results in over 30 percent decrease of maximal hydrostatic load and consequently dive depth.
 The hull must therefore be constructed with high precision.
 All hull parts must be welded without defects, and all joints are checked multiple times with different methods, contributing to the high cost of modern submarines.
 (For example, each Virginia-class attack submarine costs US$2.6 billion, over US$200,000 per ton of displacement.)